Primary Differences Between DC Divorce vs. Annulment

-Annulments are very uncommon in DC.
-An Annulment is a ruling from the court that your marriage was not valid.
+Annulments in DC are very uncommon.
+A marriage Annulment is a ruling from the court that your marriage was not valid.

-It is as if the marriage never took place.
-This is different from a Divorce which ends your marriage, but your marriage is still considered valid.
+- It is as if the marriage never took place, this is different from a Divorce in DC which ends your marriage, but your marriage is still considered valid.

-To seek an Annulment in DC, there is no residency requirement if your marriage was performed in DC.
+- To seek a marriage Annulment in DC, there is no residency requirement if your marriage was performed in DC.